-The Fund's financial instruments consist of cash, investments, member assessments receivable, and payables and accruals.
+CIPF's financial instruments consist of cash, investments, recoverable from the estate trustee, member assessments receivable, and payables and accruals.

-The Fund records its financial instruments at fair value upon recognition.
-Subsequently, all financial instruments are recorded at amortized cost, except for investments, which are recorded at fair value.
+CIPF records its financial instruments at fair value upon recognition.
+Subsequently, all financial instruments are recorded at amortized cost, except for investments which are recorded at fair value.